tpell114/Option_Arbitrage_Finder/projectSpecification.md

 1. Limit combinations to at most 4 legs
 2. Avoid adding the same option multiple times
 3. Avoid offsetting positions (same strike and type, but opposite position)
+4. Avoid adding short positions with a bid of $0.00, as these are not practical in the real-world
-4. Detect and eliminate duplicate solutions (same set of legs in different order)
+5. Detect and eliminate duplicate solutions (same set of legs in different order)